trusona/trusona-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.1.7 =
+* Implemented dynamic registration when environment relocation is detected.

 = 1.1.0 =
-Added new feature: Trusona ONLY Mode (available in settings)
+* Added new feature: Trusona ONLY Mode (available in settings)

 == Changelog ==

+= 1.1.7 =
+* Add portability between testing and production environments with dynamic registration when a change is detected.

 = 1.1.6 =
 * Add filters to modify locked down form variables